AbuAhamedRafi/Map-Module-Integration-in-Laravel/README.md

    ```

 7. **Visit the application**:
-   Open your browser and navigate to `http://localhost:8000`.
+   Open your browser and navigate to the provided link.

 ## Usage